jomaway/typst-bytefield/bytefield.typ

-// Bytefield - generate protcol headers and more
+// Bytefield - generate protocol headers and more
 // Feel free to contribute with any features you think are missing.
 // Still a WIP - alpha stage and a bit hacky at the moment

-#import "tablex.typ": *
+#import "@preview/tablex:0.0.4": tablex, cellx, gridx
 #set text(font: "IBM Plex Mono")

 #let bfcell(